whitedavidp/android-unistroke-keyboard/README.md

 5. Removed various items related to notifications and other stuff that made it difficult to build inside of my old, Eclipse environment.

 6. Included the Gesture Builder apk since that is used to modify the raw resources in this app.
 (Note: this build of Gesture Builder is my own and differs slightly from the one included in the SDK.
 It has a test activity and the match prediction it displays should match that of the keyboard code).
+REMOVED in version 2+.

 7. Added Graffiti Return/Enter stroke to the common gesture list.